 Purchasing Expensive Diapers

 Diapers are a messy business — and an expensive one for parents.
-According to Babies R Us, a baby will need up to 3,360 diapers in the first year of life.
-If you spend an average of 25 cents per disposable diaper, that is $840 for the first year.
+According to Babies R Us, a baby will need over 2,000 diapers in the first year of life.
+If you spend an average of 25 cents per disposable diaper, that’s over $500 for the first year.

 Diapers are a necessity when welcoming a new life into the world, but don’t use them for longer than required.
-“People waste hundreds, if not thousands, of dollars by believing that children need to wait until certain things happen before they can potty-train,” said Michelle Swaney, owner of The Potty School, where she teaches people how to toilet-train their children ages 18 months and up.
+“People waste hundreds, if not thousands, of dollars by believing that children need to wait until certain things happen before they can potty train,” said Michelle Swaney, owner of The Potty School, where she teaches people how to toilet train their children ages 16 months and up.

-In fact, the U.S. lags in toilet-training when compared to other parts of the world.
-For instance, Vietnamese babies are usually out of diapers by 9 months of age, reports NPR.
-In the U.S., the average age for a child to be toilet-trained is somewhere between 24 and 30 months, which is a conservative estimate, said Swaney.
+In fact, the U.S. lags in toilet training compared to other parts of the world.
+For instance, babies in Vietnam are usually out of diapers by 9 months of age, reports NPR.
+In the U.S., the average age for a child to be toilet trained is somewhere between 24 and 30 months, which is a conservative estimate, said Swaney.

 To avoid wasting money on diapers, consider going with the store-brand versions — diapers are one of the best items to buy generic.